Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs.md

    ncn-m# ./ncn_add_pre-req.py
    ```

-   1. Script the following question
+   1. The script will ask the following question:

       1. How many NCNs would you like to add?
 Do not include NCNs to be removed or moved.